Isabella136/AmrPlusPlus_SNP/genes-issues (old).md

+# Disclaimer
+This version of the genes-issues.md is outdated.
+However, because the new version of the genes-issues.md is still being updated, this file is kept as reference only.

+# Genes Issues
-Genes that went through the MEG_6090_SNP_Alignment program:
+## Genes that went through the MEG_6090_SNP_Alignment program:
 - MEG_3241: The organism used to determine the SNPs was not the same as the one in CARD.
 Additionally, the sequence in Megares match the sequence in CARD, and there was too big of a difference between the Megares sequence and the sequence that the SNPs were based of.
 This program created an alignment between the two sequences to figure out the SNPs' positions based on the CARD/Megares sequence.
   - There were additionally three errors in Kargva, where the single mutations E466V, E466K, and R389P were instead written as E467V, E467K, and R388P respectively
   - There was also an error in Kargva, where the single mutation L444F was instead written as K444F